 Additionally, DTMC conducts research on the medical consequences of substance use disorders.
 To accomplish this mission, the division administers a national and international program on the medical consequences of licit and illicit drug use and co-occurring viral, bacterial, and fungal infections.
 The program has concentrated on HIV, Hepatitis C, and tuberculosis infections, with a special emphasis on co-infection of HIV and Hepatitis C infection.
 Other areas of programmatic emphasis are drug-drug interactions between treatment medications for substance use disorders and medications for treatment of infectious diseases in populations experiencing drug usage.

 The DTMC Director directs an extramural scientific program of national and international scope within NIDA.
 This position reports to the NIDA Director and is a "top 5" position.
 The primary goal of the division is to improve the treatment of substance use disorders through the development of new medications, devices, and behavioral therapies.
 Improving treatment of infectious diseases in substance use disorder populations is another priority goal of the division.
 To implement these goals, the Director reviews current programs and develops and implements new initiatives, with a staff of 27 extramural scientists and 3 administrative staff, through a process of meetings with outside advisors, requests for applications and program announcements, contract solicitations and allocation of contract resources for specific projects, collaborations with the pharmaceutical industry, scientific presentations, and publications in the peer-reviewed literature.
-DTMC has an operating budget of $6M per year and manages a grants and R&D contract portfolio of over $200M, including one of the NIH Helping to End Addiction Long-term (HEAL) Initiative’s largest programs.
+DTMC manages a grants and contracts portfolio of over $200M per year, including one of the NIH Helping to End Addiction Long-term (HEAL) Initiative’s largest programs.

-To learn more about the position, benefits, and application process, please see the full vacancy announcement at https://hr.nih.gov/jobs/search/executive/job-46321.
-Please submit applications by 11:59pm ET on December 1, 2021.
+To learn more about the position, benefits, and application process, please see the full vacancy announcement at https://hr.nih.gov/jobs/search/executive/job-59831

 NIDA, NIH, AND HHS ARE EQUAL OPPORTUNITY EMPLOYERS